-Editor Note: The detailed Sc specific DiameterAVPs is FFS.

 The following table specifies the Diameter AVPs re-used by the Sc interface protocol from existing Diameter Applications, including a reference to their respective specifications and when needed, a short description of their use within Sc.

 Any other AVPs from existing Diameter Applications, except for the AVPs from Diameter base protocol specified in IETF RFC 6733 [3], do not need to be supported.
 The AVPs from the Diameter base protocol specified in IETF RFC 6733 [3] are not included in table 6.3.1-2, but they may be re-used for the Sc protocol.